jerryc05/MyTemplate/README.md

 #### Summary

+- Make sure you have `git` installed
 - Your `~/.antigen-conf.sh` file should be very similar to [`.antigen-conf.sh` in the repo](https://github.com/jerryc05/MyTemplate/blob/__env-settings/.antigen-conf.sh).
-    - If you don't have `~/.antigen-conf.sh` file:
+    - If you don't have `~/.antigen-conf.sh` file, create one
-        - Download it using `curl -LOJ https://raw.githubusercontent.com/jerryc05/MyTemplate/__env-settings/.antigen-conf.sh`
 - Append these lines to `~/.zshrc` to enable `antigen`:
   ```sh
   [ -f $HOME/.antigen-conf.sh ] && . $HOME/.antigen-conf.sh